sassoftware/viya4-iac-gcp/CONTRIBUTING.md

 tests, integration tests, and security scans.

 ## Pull Request Requirement

+### Automated Tests
+All contributors are expected to include appropriate tests to ensure code quality and maintainability.
+This may include unit and/or integration tests as applicable to the scope of the changes.
+We have a developed a Golang testing framework using [Terratest](https://terratest.gruntwork.io/) for unit tests and are in the process of developing integration tests.
+Please refer to our [Testing Philosopy](./docs/user/TestingPhilosophy.md) documentation for more information on our testing framework.
+If you need additional help and guidance, we are happy to help you navigate it by providing continuous collaboration within the pull request.

 ### Conventional Commits
 All pull requests must follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/)